pork chops with creamy mushroom gravy

 - Next comes vermouth- that will help to deglaze the sauce further, and the alcohol in the vermouth will make your taste receptors perceive the flavors in the the gravy taste better.

 - Next dust a little flour over the mushroom mixture and stir to coat.
 This is in lieu of making a roux.
 And that means we’re saving extra calories from butter fat.
 The flour will thicken the sauce and will stabilize it so we can splash in a little half and half.
 Finish by adding the pork back to the skillet and cooking it through so it is just barely pink in the center.

 What to Serve with Pork Chops with Creamy Mushroom Gravy

 - Simple Buttermilk Mashed Potatoes are always a win when it comes to gravy!

 - I also love these Herb Smashed New Potatoes.

 - Or you can up your Mashed Potato Game by adding in Roasted Garlic.
 Holla!

 - If you’d prefer a lower carb alternative, you could always make cauliflower rice instead.

-- I like to serve something simple and green on the side like these Simple Skillet Green Beans.
+- I like to serve something simple and green on the side like a garden salad or these Simple Skillet Green Beans.

 - Or roasted Brussels Sprouts with Balsamic Vinegar would be a big hit too.